Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Intuition:

-The "chiefs-analysis" and "council-analysis" which follow will both be heavily dependent upon R code.
+The "chief-analysis" and "council-analysis" which follow will both be heavily dependent upon R code.
 To mitigate the complexity of such code, especially redundant code, I have factored out the tools common to both.
 In the following folder "generic-analysis" is the file:

 + generic.r

-Which provides statistical tools as well as plotting functions.
-As each tool and function has its own commented explanation, I will push the documentation of it reading that file for those interested.
+which provides statistical tools as well as plotting functions.
+As each tool and function has its own commented explanation, I will push the reader toward that documentation for those interested.

 #### Dependencies: